jason89521/react-typist-component/README.md

 **Default**: `0`

-If this value is larger than `0`, then `Typist` will wait for this delay before starting the typing animation.
+`Typist` will wait for this delay before starting the typing animation.

 #### `finishDelay`

 **Default**: `0`

-If this value is larger than `0`, then `Typist` will wait for this delay after finishing the typing animation.
+`Typist` will wait for this delay after finishing the typing animation.

 #### `onTypingDone`